mlcommons/training/image_classification/README.md

 ## Structure & Loss
-In brief, this is a 50 layer v1 RNN.
-Refer to
-[Deep Residual Learning for Image Recognition](https://arxiv.org/pdf/1512.03385.pdf) for the layer structure and loss function.
+In brief, this is a 50 layer v1.5 ResNet.
+Refer to [Deep Residual Learning for Image Recognition](https://arxiv.org/pdf/1512.03385.pdf) for the layer structure and loss function.